 We kick things off with some of their fish bites £6 with zingy home made tartare sauce full of fragrant dill.
 The meaty flesh puffed out steam from its crispy shell when prised open.
 There is recommendation on the menu to have them with a Bruichladdich Port Charlotte but we chose to chug down Black Isle Draught which performed perfectly well.

-The venison scotch egg £6.50 comes with a smear of nostril singeing English mustard that momentarily blinds but its all the better for it.
+The venison scotch egg £6.50 comes with a huge smear of nostril singeing English mustard that momentarily blinds but is all the better for it.
 The taste of game is both balanced and unctuous, working well against the textural crunch of the outer shell and the luscious yolk that trickled like a golden lake.
 They’re so pleasing that we ordered one each.

 We also order heritage carrots £7 that came with as displayed, dukkah, créme fraîche and toasted seeds.
 It ended up being a terrible waste of time for us, the kitchen’s and everyone else involved.
 The wallet burning £7 for something that limped out of the kitchen drew high expectations.
 What we got were a meagre 3 carrots layered on top of each other with a dusting of seeds.
-My dining compadre usually has an unflappable demeanour and rarely complains, was the that sent the the dish back.
+My dining compadre usually has an unflappable demeanour and rarely complains, was the one who sent the the dish back.
 We weren’t charged in the end and quite rightly.